 If you have a valid GP Mental Health Care Plan the cost of your standard clinic session will be automatically bulk billed to Medicare for up to 20 sessions (for the lifetime with the service).
 No payment will be required by you.
 As part of this arrangement, you agree to the Assignment of your Medicare Benefits to your clinician.

-The cost of a non-Medicare private standard clinic consultation (50 minutes) is $129.55 for up to 20 sessions.
+The cost of a non-Medicare private standard clinic consultation (50 minutes) is $137.05 for up to 20 sessions where no Medicare bulk-billing has been utilised.

 If, for any reason you need to cancel or postpone your appointment, please provide at least 24 business hours notice (for Monday appointments this means the Friday before your appointment).
 When frequent cancellations happen, delays in your treatment plan can occur.
 This in turn slows the recovery process which is vital to the overall well being of all of our clients.
-If this notice is not provided and your appointment cannot be filled, we will charge 50% of the private session fee ($64.75) automatically to the credit card you have provided.
+If this notice is not provided and your appointment cannot be filled, we will charge a cancellation fee of $68.20 automatically to the credit card you have provided.

 To ensure you are able to cancel or reschedule in a timely manner, please do this via: